Real-time bikeway counters

 - Go Between Bridge, southern side (cyclist counter).

-Three further counters will be installed by late-2018 (as part of other bikeway projects):
+Three further counters will be installed in 2019 (as part of other bikeway projects):

 - Woolloongabba Bikeway, Stanley Street (cyclist and pedestrian counter)